simplefractal/python-programming-101/README.md

 - get the instructor name from the dictionary

 # Exercise Set 4: If / Else
+Given `x = "John Adams"`,

+- Construct an if else statement according to this logic: if "John" is in x, print "John is in x", otherwise print "John is not in x"
 - Construct an if/elif/else statement according to this logic: if "roger" is in x, print "Hi Roger!", elif the length of x is greater than 20, print "thats a long string", else print "Oh well!"

 # Exercise Set 5: For Loops